Queensland Air Museum: Calair Skyfox

 As a tribute to the local aircraft producer Calair Corp / Skyfox Aviation the museum has a major display, which features a CA21 Skyfox aircraft representing the prototype VH-CAL.
 This aircraft is restored using parts from several Skyfox aircraft with the wing being from the original aircraft.

 Calair Corporation was created in October 1989 to produce a derivative of the Denny Kitfox at Caloundra Airport.
-The aircraft to be known as the Calair CA21 Skyfox was a two-seat high-wing monoplane with a tail wheel undercarriage for use in the training and recreational flying market.
+The aircraft, to be known as the Calair CA21 Skyfox, was a two-seat high-wing monoplane with a tail wheel undercarriage for use in the training and recreational flying market.
 A number of changes were made to the Kitfox design to increase the loaded weight, which brought it up to the Australian CAO 101-55 standard.
 This allowed it to be commercial produced and be used for general aviation pilot training and it was the first aircraft in Australia to be so certified.
 It was powered by a 2.1L, 58.2 kW (78 hp) Aeropower engine built in Perth, Western Australia, which was essentially a Volkswagen adaptation.
 33 CA21s were produced between July 1990 and August 1991.

-In 1991 the company was sold and the name was changed to Skyfox Aviation Ltd. Production then switched to the CA22 which incorporated numerous changes including a change to a Rotax 912 engine.
+In 1991, the company was sold and the name was changed to Skyfox Aviation Ltd. Production then switched to the CA22 which incorporated numerous changes including a change to a Rotax 912 engine.
 A total of 61 were produced at which time it gained certification under the European Joint Airworthiness Requirements for Very Light Aircraft (JAR/VLA), the first Australian aircraft to do so.
 The next 10 aircraft produced after the certification in June 1993 were designated CA25.

 The final stage in the development of the Skyfox was the production of a model with tricycle landing gear to better cater for the pilot training market.
 This was called the CA25N Gazelle and would take over the production run.
-A total of 66 would be completed before production ceased in May 1998 when the company under financial difficulties was placed under voluntary administration.
+A total of 66 would be completed before production ceased in May 1998, when the company was placed under voluntary administration due to financial difficulties.